 Tony -or Antonio Ramiro Romo-, was an NFL quarterback for 14 seasons and is now a sports commentator.

 23. Devin Booker

 Devin’s granddad was Jesus Gutierrez.

-Jesus was born in Nuevo Leon, Mexico.
-He eventually relocated to the US.
+Jesus was born in Mexico and relocated to the US.

 Devin has said that his granddad’s example molded him.
 And that Jesus “was just a really caring guy.
 He always helped my mom out when she was in need, which was really important for me.
 She just always talked about his character and how loving he was, and just how he was the backbone of the family.”